 Dalai Lama once said, “Once a year, travel somewhere you’ve never been to.”

-The eighth highest mountain in the world, the Manaslu, standing proudly at 8163m is the main attraction of the Manaslu Circuit Trek and yet isn’t the only thing that it offers.
-The trail starting from Machha Khola and reaching up to the height of over 5000m in the Larkya La provides one of the best off the beaten trekking experiences due to its diverse natural terrains.
-It is one of those trails that consists of all kind of plains and hills along the path, making it fall into the strenuous level of trekking.
-While experience is a necessity for this 19 days long trek, it is important to select the best time to start on, for the harsh weather affects the journey pretty quickly and intensely.
+The eighth-highest mountain in the world, the Manaslu, standing proudly at 8163m is the main attraction of the Manaslu Circuit Trek and yet isn’t the only thing that it offers.
+The trail starting from Machha Khola and reaching up to the height of over 5000m in the Larkya La provides one of the best off-the-beaten trekking experiences due to its diverse natural terrains.
+It is one of those trails that consist of all kinds of plains and hills along the path, making it fall into the strenuous level of trekking.
+While experience is a necessity for this 19-day long trek, it is important to select the best time to start, for the harsh weather affects the journey pretty quickly and intensely.
 To avoid such mishaps, the springtime of March-May and late fall of September-November with the teahouse and lodging mode of accommodation is the best approach.
 They say any difficult journey will lead to the perfect destination.
 Indeed, once you finish the hard bits of the trek, the breathtaking scenes will mesmerize you to the point your mind cleanses itself of any impurity and encompasses the highest level of spiritual clarity, all by just the sight of the gorgeous Manaslu, aptly termed as “the mountain of the spirit”.

 The trail starting from Khesewa Bhanjyang after the short flight to Suketar from Biratnagar is truly one of the longest and hardest to conquer.
-Situated along the base of the stunning Kanchenjunga (8586m), the second highest mountain of Nepal, the Kanchenjunga trek offers the best scenic vistas of not only one but the several Himalayas including the Mount Everest (8848m).
-This 28 days long trek, suitable in the months of March-May, is in the strenuous level of treks and might reach up to 4000m.
+Situated along the base of the stunning Kanchenjunga (8586m), the second highest mountain of Nepal, the Kanchenjunga trek offers the best scenic vistas of not only one but several Himalayas including Mount Everest (8848 m).
+This 28 days long trek, suitable in the months of March-May, is the strenuous level of trek and might reach up to 4000m.
 Although the journey is a bit tricky, the end result is the best.

-Standing at 8463m and located in the Mahalangur Himalayan Range, the Makalu trek of about 22 days of the strenuous level of difficulty offers one of the closest encounters with Mount Makalu (8463m), Mount Everest (8848m), Mount Lhotse (8414m), and Mount Baruntse (7152m).
-The trail leads to the Makalu Base Camp at about 4800m elevation, showcasing one of the rarest sides of the Makalu region.
+Standing at 8463 m and located in the Mahalangur Himalayan Range, the Makalu trek of about 22 days of strenuous level of difficulty offers one of the closest encounters with Mount Makalu (8463m), Mount Everest (8848 m), Mount Lhotse (8414 m), and Mount Baruntse (7152 m).
+The trail leads to the Makalu Base Camp at about 4800 m elevation, showcasing one of the rarest sides of the Makalu region.
 Perfect during the time of spring and autumn, the trail features Makalu Barun National Park with the diverse nature of flora and fauna found in this region.
-The red rhododendron and the availability of the endangered species of red pandas are also parts of this off beaten experience.
+The red rhododendron and the availability of the endangered species of red pandas are also parts of this off-beaten experience.
 Not only it makes you susceptible to some fun and vigorous walking but pleases your eyes and soul with the fragrance of ever-blooming nature and its magnificent creation of mountains, hills, and plains.
 Considering the traditional norms, it is one of the culturally diverse areas as well.

-Apart from the above-mentioned the best off the beaten treks in Nepal, there are many other off the beaten treks in Nepal that wait to be explored by keen adventurers.
+Apart from the above-mentioned best off-the-beaten treks in Nepal, there are many other off-the-beaten treks in Nepal that wait to be explored by keen adventurers.
 Nepal, in the truest sense, is the land of adventure after all.